Abortion in Slovenia: Constitutional aspect

 such conditions as will enable parents to decide to bear children."

 Whether this includes the right to abortion is an unresolved question that could only be definitely answered by the Constitutional Court of Slovenia.

-Epidemiology
+Statistics

 The incidence of abortion in Slovenia has been declining.
 In 2009, 18% of pregnancies in Slovenia ended in abortion, down from a peak of 41.6% in 1982.
 As of 2009, the abortion rate was 11.5 abortions per 1000 women aged 15–44 years.
 In 2017, 3,529 abortions were performed, and in 2022, 2,996 abortions were performed.

 Methods

 Abortion may be surgical or medical.
 The surgical method is preferred for women prior to the 10th week and those who have already given birth.
 Medical abortion may be performed in a hospital or under certain conditions at home.
 Mifepristone (medical abortion) was registered in 2013.